Verdant Atlas Mountain valley with terraced organic farms and traditional Berber villages

 How Serenity Morocco Tours Practices Sustainability

 We believe luxury and sustainability are not opposites -- they are partners.
-Our tours prioritize locally-owned accommodations, hire licensed local guides at fair wages, visit community cooperatives rather than tourist shops, follow leave-no-trace principles in the desert and mountains, and offset the carbon emissions of all internal travel.
-We donate 2% of every booking to the High Atlas Foundation's tree-planting program, because we believe the Morocco our guests fall in love with should exist for their grandchildren to discover.
+Our tours prioritize locally-owned accommodations, hire licensed local guides at fair wages, visit community cooperatives rather than tourist shops, follow leave-no-trace principles in the desert and mountains, and aim to offset the carbon emissions of internal travel.
+We actively support reforestation partners such as the High Atlas Foundation’s tree-planting work, because we believe the Morocco our guests fall in love with should exist for their grandchildren to discover.

 Sunlight streaming through a lush green canopy of trees in Morocco